(12/10/02)

 Bruce : the More inventory you have at a show the more you will sell

-Lisa- : So the rule changes a bit at a show to have that "perfect piece" that speaks to someone?
+Lisa- : So the rule changes a bit at a show to have that "perfect piece" that

 Bruce : this is always the rule and people in my workshops seem to agree